 Wall is currently in active production and distribution for a series of documentaries and public affairs programming with MHz networks and AFRICA TODAY TV; in development for the documentary ‘Souled Out’ and advising for corporate media campaigns.

-As SVP of Communications from 2009-2011, Wall instituted and led the multimedia communications department at Fortune 500 health care company Amerigroup.
+As part of the senior executive team and SVP of Communications from 2009-2011, Wall instituted and led the multimedia communications department at Fortune 500 health care company Amerigroup.
 In addition to managing a media relations, digital and marketing portfolio, Wall designed the build for the company’s first state-of-the-art television and editing studios, commissioned and produced over 100 award-winning video projects and led its C-suite executive conferences, creative team projects and overall messaging strategy.

-Wall was deputy editorial page editor, columnist and news anchor for The Washington Times from 2008-2009, where she conducted the final exclusive one-on-one Oval Office interview with President George W. Bush.
+She was also deputy editorial page editor, columnist and news anchor for The Washington Times from 2008-2009, where she conducted the final exclusive one-on-one Oval Office interview with President George W. Bush.
 She broke news with an above-the-fold front page story of Mr. Bush’s response to incoming President Barack Obama’s announced closure of the Guantanamo Bay terrorist detention facility.
-Wall anchored television news updates for local Times affiliates, wrote a weekly column, produced the “Tara’s Two Cents” video commentary blog and was a regular on-air political contributor/analyst for CNN during the 2008 Presidential Election cycle.
+Wall anchored television news updates for local Times affiliates, wrote a weekly column and produced the “Tara’s Two Cents” video commentary blog.

 From 2007-2008 Wall served as communications director and spokesperson at the Office of the Federal Coordinator for Gulf Coast Rebuilding at the Department of Homeland Security (DHS).
 Wall was primary spokesperson responsible for the development of outreach and communications strategy, messaging, and press dissemination related to federal efforts to rebuild the Gulf Coast region.
 In 2007, she was appointed by President George W. Bush as director of the Office of Public Affairs (OPA) at the Administration for Children and Families (ACF), within the U.S. Department of Health and Human Services (HHS) in February of 2007.
 At ACF, Wall served as an advisor to the Assistant Secretary, agency spokesperson, managed department and public affairs staff in the development of messaging and media relations.